Q:

 Step 2: Binary Search Optimization

-, we could binary search for the maximum valid k
+Instead of enumerating all possible lengths k, we could binary search for the maximum valid k.

 This reduces the search to O(log N).